-- 117. An entity shall disclose the significant judgements and changes in judgements made in applying SLFRS 17.
+- An entity shall disclose the significant judgements and changes in judgements made in applying SLFRS 17.
 Specifically, an entity shall disclose the inputs, assumptions and estimation techniques used, including: - (a) the methods used to measure insurance contracts within the scope of SLFRS 17 and the processes for estimating the inputs to those methods.
-Unless impracticable, an entity shall also provide quantitative information about those inputs. - (b) any changes in the methods and processes for estimating inputs used to measure contracts, the reason for each change, and the type of contracts affected. - (c) to the extent not covered in (a), the approach used: - (i) to distinguish changes in estimates of future cash flows arising from the exercise of discretion from other changes in estimates of future cash flows for contracts without direct participation features (see paragraph B98); - (ii) to determine the risk adjustment for non-financial risk, including whether changes in the risk adjustment for non-financial risk are disaggregated into an insurance service component and an insurance finance component or are presented in full in the insurance service result; - (iii) to determine discount rates; - (iv) to determine investment components; and - (v) to determine the relative weighting of the benefits provided by insurance coverage and investment-return service or by insurance coverage and investment-related service (see paragraphs B119-B119B).
+Unless impracticable, an entity shall also provide quantitative information about those inputs. - (b) any changes in the methods and processes for estimating inputs used to measure contracts, the reason for each change, and the type of contracts affected. - (c) to the extent not covered in (a), the approach used: - (i) to distinguish changes in estimates of future cash flows arising from the exercise of discretion from other changes in estimates of future cash flows for contracts without direct participation features (see paragraph B98); - (ii) to determine the risk adjustment for non-financial risk, including whether changes in the risk adjustment for non-financial risk are disaggregated into an insurance service component and an insurance finance component or are presented in full in the insurance service result:

-- 118. If, applying paragraph 88(b) or paragraph 89(b), an entity chooses to disaggregate insurance finance income or expenses into amounts presented in profit or loss and amounts presented in other comprehensive income, the entity shall disclose an explanation of the methods used to determine the insurance finance income or expenses recognised in profit or loss. - 119.
-An entity shall disclose the confidence level used to determine the risk adjustment for non-financial risk.
-If the entity uses a technique other than the confidence level technique for determining the risk adjustment for non-financial risk, it shall disclose the technique used and the confidence level corresponding to the results of that technique. - 120.
-An entity shall disclose the yield curve (or range of yield curves) used to discount cash flows that do not vary based on the returns on underlying items, applying paragraph 36.
+- (iii) to determine discount rates; and - (iv) to determine investment components. - If, applying paragraph 88(b) or paragraph 89(b), an entity chooses to disaggregate insurance finance income or expenses into amounts presented in profit or loss and amounts presented in other comprehensive income, the entity shall disclose an explanation of the methods used to determine the insurance finance income or expenses recognised in profit or loss. - An entity shall disclose the confidence level used to determine the risk adjustment for non-financial risk.
+If the entity uses a technique other than the confidence level technique for determining the risk adjustment for non-financial risk, it shall disclose the technique used and the confidence level corresponding to the results of that technique. - An entity shall disclose the yield curve (or range of yield curves) used to discount cash flows that do not vary based on the returns on underlying items, applying paragraph 36.
 When an entity provides this disclosure in aggregate for a number of groups of insurance contracts, it shall provide such disclosures in the form of weighted averages, or relatively narrow ranges.